python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

    1. Keep the old argument name in the method signature
    2. If the old argument is passed, issue a deprecation warning with a helpful message
-   3. If both the old and the new argument are passed, raise a ``TypeError`` with a helpful message.
+   3. If both the old and the new argument are passed, raise a ``ValueError`` with a helpful message.

 4. Mandatory argument is renamed